-For How-To documents describing various turning aspects please go to the "Tips and Tricks" link.
+For How-To documents describing various turning aspects please go to the "Techniques" link.

 The Thames Valley Woodturning Guild offers the following resources and activities to its members:

-Members can borrow VHS videotapes or DVDs on various woodturning techniques.
+Members can borrow DVDs on various woodturning techniques.
 Topics range from hollow turning to bowls, spindle work, tool use and sharpening techniques.

 In addition to this, there are many club members who have extensive